d-fine/DatalandMCP/README.md

 ## Quick Start with Docker Compose

-The easiest way to get started is by using Docker Compose, which starts the MCP server and the MCP hosts (LibreChat and Open WebUI) with one command.
+The easiest way to get started is by using Docker Compose, which starts the MCP server and LibreChat with one command.

 **Note**: LibreChat requires some configuration prior to launching the service.
 See instructions [below](#configure-librechat).